-A Large Spanish 19th Century Tooled Bronze Overlaid Vase in the style of Plácido Zuloaga (1834-1910).
-The tall baluster form and ovoid body vase with decorated with an arabesque roundels and cartouches against a ground of swirling palmettes and geometric bands.
-Circa: 1880
+A Large Spanish 19th Century Tooled Metal Overlaid Vase in the style of Plácido Zuloaga (1834-1910).
+The tall baluster form and ovoid body vase decorated with arabesque roundels and cartouches against a ground of swirling palmettes and geometric bands.
+Circa: 1880-1890.

 Born in Madrid in 1934 of Basque descent, Plácido Zuloaga was the son of Eusebio, a gun-maker and armourer in Eibar, where his son would come to live and work for the majority of his adult life.
 Plácido studied in Paris under Henri Lepage, gun-maker to Louis XVIII in 1848, whilst also accompanying his father to various exhibitions including London's Great Exhibition in 1851.